isabella232/dynamic-media-classic.en-1/help/sharpening-image.md

 Image Presets can be changed and updated at any time.
 You will see the results of a change to an Image Preset after you publish and after the cache for the URL clears.

 If you use one preset for every image in a size category, any Company Administrator can update the definition of that Image Preset, republish, and affect every image using that format, without changing any web code.
 As a best practice, use one Image Preset per unique size on your site.
-To add an image preset, go to Setup &gt; Application Settings &gt; Image Presets.
+To add an image preset, go to Setup > Application Settings > Image Presets.
 Then, Add or Edit an existing preset.
 The only required field is the name of the preset itself.
 However, you should include some level of sharpening in every preset.

 **JPG Quality**